Something New Baby Blanket

 BORDER

 Round 2 – Ch 2 (does not count as stitch), DO NOT TURN.
-Place dc in the same stitch and in each stitch across to the chain 2 space.
-In the chain 2 space, place 3 dc.
-Turn 90 degrees to continue working down the length of the blanket, and place 1 dc in each stitch to the chain 2 space.
-Place 3 dc in ch 2 space.
+[Place 1 dc in each stitch across to the ch 2 space.
+In the ch 2 space, place 3 dc].
+Repeat the instructions inside brackets 4 times total.
+At the end of the round, sl st to the first dc to close (not the chain 2)(540 sts)

 Image shows the crossed double crochet baby blanket folded and tied in wide, dark blue ribbon as a gift.